 Why Do Cats Have Heart Murmurs?

+A heart murmur occurs when there's turbulence in the blood as it flows through the heart.
 The murmur is audible as a whooshing or swishing sound that occurs during the normal cycle of the heartbeat.

-Instead, we have to rely on diagnostic testing to find out why the heart murmur is there.
+When they detect a heart murmur, vets must rely on diagnostic testing to find out why the heart murmur is there.

 In cats, heart murmurs are usually best evaluated with an echocardiogram.
 This ultrasonic examination allows the veterinarian to assess your cat's heart muscle and other critical structures to obtain an accurate diagnosis.

 Although a cat owner may decide to wait and do nothing other than observing his cat, this may not be a wise course of action.
 Cardiomyopathies and some other heart diseases associated with a murmur can develop into severe, life-threatening conditions very quickly.
 In some cases, sudden death may even occur.

 Treatment options vary, depending on the actual cause of the murmur.
 If it's found to be benign, no treatment is necessary, and your vet may elect to simply monitor your cat's health more regularly.
 However, if it's due to an underlying health issue, your vet may recommend surgery, medication, a special diet, or some other type of specialized care.